 They also don’t hold much food.
 You’d need about 24 jars to hold 50 pounds of rice.

 There is also the issue of oxygen damage.
-When storing dehydrated and freeze-dried foods in glass jars, oxygen absorbers should be used.
+Oxygen absorbers should be used when storing dehydrated and freeze-dried foods in glass jars.

-Just put one or two 100cc oxygen absorbers into a 32 ounce jar and screw on the lid.
-Within a half hour you should hear the lid plink sealed as the air is drawn out of it.
+Put one or two 100cc oxygen absorbers into a 32-ounce jar and screw on the lid.
+Within a half-hour, you should hear the lid plink sealed as the air is drawn out of it.

 Plastic PETE Containers

 A cheap alternative to glass jars is to use PETE (polyethylene terephthalate) plastic bottles.